ajoh504/backupfileutil/README.md

 ### Usage

 This script allows users to store file paths to a plain text file.
 The paths can later be used to backup files and directories to an external drive.
 Each new backup is created with the directory name "backup" followed by a date and time stamp.
-Previous backups will not be overwritten unless the user chooses to delete them manually.
+This script does not delete, remove, or overwrite previous backups.

 This script takes no command line arguments.
 All arguments are accepted through `input()` calls.